JessicaHilario/OperatingSystems/Project2/README.txt

 For the contribution of this prject, Joel and Jessica worked on the project collaboratively doing research online and combining the work we have found online to compile into one code.
-Jessica developed the loop for the continuous shell and the command validation as well as having the working directory change.
-Joel did the documentation of the document and contributed to the research that was implemented in this code.
+Jessica developed the shell with the current working directory, and validating and executing the commands within the proper process.
+Joel did the documentation of the document and code format.